adonisjs/v6-docs/content/docs/experimental/inertia.md

 ## CSRF

-If you enabled [CSRF protection](../security/web-security.md#csrf-protection) for your application, make sure to enable the `enableXsrfCookie` option in the `config/shield.ts` file.
+If you enabled [CSRF protection](../security/web-security.md#csrf-protection) for your application, enable the `enableXsrfCookie` option in the `config/shield.ts` file.

-Enabling this option will make sure that the `XSRF-TOKEN` cookie is set on the client side and sent back to the server with every request.
+Enabling this option will ensure that the `XSRF-TOKEN` cookie is set on the client side and sent back to the server with every request.

-No additional configuration is needed to make Inertia.js work with CSRF protection.
+No additional configuration is needed to make Inertia work with CSRF protection.

 ## Asset versioning

-When re-deploying your application, you may want your users to always get the latest version of your client-side assets.
-This is something supported out-of-the-box by the Inertia protocol and AdonisJS.
+When re-deploying your application, your users should always get the latest version of your client-side assets.
+It is something supported out-of-the-box by the Inertia protocol and AdonisJS.

-Make sure to read the [official documentation](https://inertiajs.com/asset-versioning) for more information.

 By default, the `@adonisjs/inertia` package will compute a hash for the `public/assets/manifest.json` file and use it as the version of your assets.

-If you want to tweak this behavior, you can do so by editing the `config/inertia.ts` file.
-The `version` prop is used to define the version of your assets and can be a string or a function.
+If you want to tweak this behavior, you can edit the `config/inertia.ts` file.
+The `version` prop defines the version of your assets and can be a string or a function.

 ```ts
 import { defineConfig } from '@adonisjs/inertia'